 Experience vast penguin rookeries and seal colonies on this awe-inspiring voyage to Antarctica, South Georgia, and the Falkland Islands.
 This 21-day voyage illuminates Ernest Shackleton’s legend and recounts his courageous exploration of Antarctica.
 You’ll visit historical sites of past explorers, as well as Shackleton’s final resting place – the wildlife-rich island of South Georgia.
 Antarctica is beyond comprehension and sure to amaze any traveller seeking a true adventure to the world’s most remote wilderness.

 The Spirit of Shackleton departing in January 2014 is now 1 day longer, making the total trip 21 days.

+Arrive at any time, arrival transfer included.
 Enjoy the sights and sounds of the world's most southerly city.
-Arrive in Ushuaia at any time, arrival transfer included.

 As you make the passage east, become acquainted with the ship.
 Lecture and information sessions about the extraordinary human and natural history of the Antarctic region begin.